eligaconstance/staging/docs/using_console/console-advanced-deployment.md

 * Resource allocation - Configure the CPU, memory, and storage for the node.
 * Peer configuration override - Choose this option when you want to override peer configuration.

 >**_IMPORTANT:_** You also have the ability to choose the version of Fabric that will be used to deploy your peer.
 It is recommended to always choose the latest version, as this version will have the latest fixes and improvements.
 However, note that you might have to re-vendor your smart contract if it was written in Golang.
-For more information, see [write and package your smart contract](../smart_contracts/console-smart-contracts-v2.md).
+For more information, see [Write and package your smart contract](/staging/console-smart-contracts-v2).

 ### State database

 During the creation of a peer, it is possible to choose between two state database options: **LevelDB** and **CouchDB**.
-Recall that the state database keeps the latest value of all of the keys (assets) stored on the fabric.
+Recall that the state database keeps the latest value of all of the keys (assets) stored on the blockchain.
 For example, if a car has been owned by Varad and then Joe, the value of the key that represents the ownership of the car would be "Joe".

 Because it can be useful to perform rich queries against the state database (for example, searching for every red car with an automatic transmission that is owned by Joe), users will often choose a Couch database, which stores data as `JSON` objects.
 LevelDB, on the other hand, only stores information as key-value pairs, and therefore cannot be queried in this way.
 Users must keep track of block numbers and query the blocks directly (or within a range of block numbers), and parse the information.
 However, LevelDB is also faster than CouchDB, though it does not support database indexing (which helps performance).

 This support for rich queries is why **CouchDB is the default database** unless a user selects the **State database selection** box during the process of adding a peer selects **LevelDB** on the subsequent tab.

->**_IMPORTANT:_** Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
+Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
 If data written for a Level database is rejected by a Couch database (which can happen, as CouchDB keys have certain formatting restrictions as compared to LevelDB keys), a state fork would be created between the two ledgers.
 Therefore, **take extreme care when joining a channel to know the database type supported by the channel**.
 It might be necessary to create a new peer that uses the appropriate database type and join it to the channel.
 Note that the database type cannot be changed after a peer has been deployed.
+{:important}

 ### Deployment zone selection